 Article 10

 Article 14 shall read as follows:

 “1.
 This Agreement shall apply to investments made by investors of one Contracting Party in the territory of the other Contracting Party in accordance with laws and regulations of the latter Contracting Party, whether existing on the date this Agreement entered into force or made after the entry into force of this Agreement.
-However, the provisions of this Agreement shall not apply to claims arising out of events which occurred, or to claims which had been settled, prior to its entry into force.[IL will propose alternative wording of the applicability of the Protocol to disputes notified after the entry into force of the Protocol.]

-2. This Agreement shall apply without prejudice to the obligations of the Contracting Parties deriving from their membership or participation in any existing or future customs unions, economic union, monetary union, a common market, a free trade area, regional economic integration agreement or similar international agreement such as the European Union.[CZE will revert and will come back with other wording]
+2.

 3. Nothing in this Agreement shall prevent the Contracting Parties from adopting or maintaining reasonable measures for prudential reasons, including: